Links on SoundGuys may earn us a commission. Learn more.

 Fans of Beyerdynamic are a bit like those people who tell you they don’t like the popular band, but rather prefer the band that influenced them.
 Founded in 1924, the company effectively predates the majority of music recording technology.
 There is evidence Beyerdynamic produced the first commercially available dynamic headphones—the reason we are all on this website.
 All of this to say, the newest Beyerdynamic DT 700 PRO X is by people who know their stuff.
 It shows.

-- Audio producers can appreciate the accurate reproduction of source audio
+- Audio producers can appreciate the accurate reproduction of source audio with the DT 700 PRO X.

-- Audiophiles who want a quality set of headphones will enjoy the build and locking connectors
+- Audiophiles who want a quality set of headphones will enjoy the build and locking connectors on this set of Beyerdynamic headphones.

 What’s it like to use Beyerdynamic DT 700 PRO X?